mctata/ultimate_marketing_team/docs/deployment/STAGING_SETUP.md

 # Staging Environment Setup Guide

-This guide explains how to set up and deploy the Ultimate Marketing Team application to a staging environment with AWS RDS for PostgreSQL with pgvector.
+This guide explains how to set up and deploy the Ultimate Marketing Team application to a staging environment with AWS RDS for PostgreSQL with pgvector and Google Search Console integration.

 ## Prerequisites